IanKitchen-IBM/carbon-theme-switcher/README.md

 # carbon-theme-switcher

-A Sketch plugin for quickly changing carbon design system theme for symbol, text and shape layers.
+A Sketch plugin for quickly changing the Carbon Design System theme of symbol, text and shape layers.

 # Installation